twinstar6980/Twinning.Documentation/english/question.md

 Due to Android system limitations, files forwarded or selected by the user are passed to the application as a Content URI instead of an absolute path.

-> `Forwarder For Android` will not pass absolute path to `Shell GUI`, but pass Content URI instead.
+> `Forwarder - Android` will not pass absolute path to `Assistant`, but pass Content URI instead.

-After `Shell GUI` receives the Content URI, it will perform the following transformations in turn, and then pass it to the script layer:
+After `Assistant` receives the Content URI, it will perform the following transformations in turn, and then pass it to the script layer:

 1. Try to parse the URI to get its corresponding absolute path; the URI is converted to the absolute path of the original file.